 Defining the OY for dolphin could be linked to how the definition affects the access of each user group at the present and in the future.
 For the commercial sector, an OY that allowed the commercial fleet to access the maximum proportion of the ACL (Alternative 1 (No Action)) would likely be the most beneficial by maximizing the commercial landings.
-The effects of

-Alternatives 2-4 would depend on how much of the ACL is available to the commercial fleet.
+The effects of Alternatives 2-4 would depend on how much of the ACL is available to the commercial fleet.
 For the recreational fleet, the effects of OY would be associated with the trade-off between allowing access and retention of dolphin to keep trip satisfaction high, but also leaving enough dolphin in the water to allow a high probability of interaction with the species and continued targeted recreational trips.
-It would be expected that an OY that results in a lower proportion of the total ACL removed each year would be more beneficial for the recreational fleet.
+It would be more beneficial for the recreational fleet.

 Table 2.
 Landings of dolphin (lbs ww) during 2005-2015.
-Data includes New England, the Mid-Atlantic Region, and the South Atlantic Region.
-The current total ACL for dolphin is 15,344,846 lbs ww, commercial ACL is 1,534,485 lbs ww, and the recreational ACL is 13,810,361 lbs ww.
+Data includes New England, the Mid- Atlantic Region, and the South Atlantic Region.
+The current total ACL for dolphin is 15,344,846 lbs ww, commercial ACL is 1.534.485 lbs ww. and the recreational ACL is 13.810.361 lbs ww.